amirbourvine/HS_HHD_HDE/README.md

 TO RUN:
-RUN the paviaU/whole_pipeline.ipynb notebook for visualization.
+RUN the entire paviaU/whole_pipeline.ipynb notebook.

 MAKE SURE that all of the files are in the same directory (including the csv's)